-- Meet with an ISSS adviser to apply.
+- Meet with an ISSS advisor to apply.
 A new I-20, for the purpose of applying for Severe Economic Hardship, will be created for you.

 Send all of the following materials to the USCIS:

-- I-20 – Send the new I-20 that will be made for you during your visit with an ISSS adviser.
+- I-20 – Send the new I-20 that will be made for you during your visit with an ISSS advisor.